Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we successfully extended the geometric thermodynamics formulated in Refs. \cite{Brandner-Saito,engine,Hino2021} to a quantum system coupled to two reservoirs whose electrochemical potentials are slowly modulated.
-Our engine under periodic modulations corresponds to the Carnot cycle in standard thermodynamics.
-While our system is an example of adiabatic quantum (Thouless) pumping, the explicit calculation in Sec. \ref{sec:appli} is still quasi-classical.
-In the adiabatic regime, the work is expressed as the line integral of the vector potential in the parameter space.
-These results are unchanged from those for the geometric thermodynamic engine obtained in Ref.~\cite{Hino2021}.
+In this paper, we have successfully extended the geometric thermodynamics formulated in Refs.~\cite{Brandner-Saito,engine,Hino2021} to a periodically driven system coupled to two reservoirs whose electrochemical potentials are slowly modulated.
+Our engine under periodic modulations corresponds to the Carnot cycle in standard thermodynamics in the adiabatic limit.
+While our analysis is based on the formulation for quantum pumping, the explicit calculation in Sec.~\ref{sec:results} is still quasi-classical.
 We applied the formulation to the Anderson model within the wide-band approximation to obtain the explicit values of one-cycle averaged entropy production, thermodynamic length, adiabatic work, and effective efficiency after the system reaches a geometric (cyclic) state.
 This is a natural extension of our previous work~\cite{Yoshii22}, which analyzed the initial relaxation to reach the geometric state.

 So far, we have ignored the cost of manipulating the parameters as in standard thermodynamics.
-Of course, this assumption is not useful if we consider the possibility of implementing a geometric thermodynamic engine.
-Although we do not know the correct cost, we evaluate the operation cost by assuming it equals the Joule heat, as discussed in Appendix~\ref{app:cost}.
-See also Appendix~\ref{housekeeping} for obtaining the dynamic and geometric currents.
+Of course, this assumption is not useful when considering the possibility of implementing a geometric thermodynamic engine.
+Although we do not know the correct cost, we evaluate the operation cost by assuming it equals the Joule heat.
 For $\delta \neq 0$, the Joule heat can be estimated as the product of the dynamic current and the electrochemical potential difference.
 If $\delta=0$, we may use the Green-Kubo formula to evaluate the conductance, and thus we can estimate the cost.
 Since our cost evaluation is far from perfect, we should compare our method with another approach, such as Ref.~\cite{Baruah2025}, as our future task.